akamai/terraform-provider-akamai/docs/data-sources/iam_supported_langs.md

 # akamai_iam_supported_langs

 Use `akamai_iam_supported_langs` to list all the possible languages Akamai supports.
 Use the values from this API to set the preferred language for a user.
 Users should see Control Center in the language you set for them.
+The default language is English.

 ## Example usage